-It’s a fine day and we’ll get to talk about 7 Surprising Numbers that will help you take control of your WordPress SEO and your content marketing strategy.
+It’s a beautiful day, and we’ll get to talk about seven surprising numbers that will help you take control of your WordPress SEO and your content marketing strategy.

-You’ve started this coaching session about 9 days ago.
+You started this coaching session about nine days ago.
 So much time.
 I’m so happy that you’re continuing to learn from this.

 In lesson 5, you’ve learned about creating a content marketing plan.
-Today I want to teach you some ways in which you’ll always be able to check the implementation of that plan; and also the health of your plan.
+Today, I want to teach you some ways in which you’ll always be able to check the implementation of that plan; and also its health.

 Helpful by Design

-The best way to check your progress and see how your WordPress SEO improves week to week is by checking the SEO Audit score.
+The best way to check your progress and see how your WordPress SEO improves week to week is by checking the site audit score.

 This might be your goal:

-You will only reach it if you start studying what’s going on with your WordPress site and constantly working on it.
+You will only reach it if you start studying what’s going on with your WordPress site and always working on improving it.

-The Weekly Audit that you get from Squirrly will help you see these numbers with ease.
-It also tells you what everything means and gives you either insights or PRO Tips to help you get better.
-Learn More.
+The weekly Audit that you get from Squirrly will help you see these numbers with ease.
+It also tells you what everything means and gives you either insights or PRO tips to help you get better.

-Let’s see which numbers from the SEO Audit contribute the most to the success of your WordPress site.
+Let’s see which numbers from the site audit contribute to the success of your WordPress site.

 7 Numbers That Have a Lasting Impact on WordPress SEO

-You most probably already have your SEO Audit for this week from Squirrly, so go ahead and open it.
+You most probably already received this week’s site audit from Squirrly, so go ahead and open it.

-If you don’t, shoot an email to [email protected] and let us know about it.
+If you don’t have access to it, shoot an email to [email protected] and let us know about it.

 This is perhaps the simplest number to explain, even though it’s the hardest to obtain (for the software).

-Based on everything we study about your WordPress site, we give you this score.
-If you remember from Lesson 1 when we did that group learning experiment, all that we’ve learned we’re giving away for free to our students.
+Based on everything we study about your WordPress site, we give you an overall score.
+If you remember, in Lesson 1, we did that group learning experiment, and we’ve shared with you all that we’ve learned.

-We’ve seen that the sites which had a solid chance of making it big online had one surprising thing in common: the SEO Audit Score was over 80.
+We’ve seen that the sites which had a solid chance of making it big online had one surprising thing in common: the Site Audit Score was over 80.

 All the sites that had high organic traffic had a score of 80 or above.

-You can have a score of 30 right now.
-Don’t panic!
-Follow the suggestions given to you by the Squirrly Settings Assistant and also increase the level of your SEO Star.
+Even if your site’s score may be 30, don’t panic!
+Follow the suggestions given to you by the Squirrly Settings Assistant and increase the level of your SEO Star.

-These will help you solve most of your WordPress Site Structure problems, which will increase the score you get.
-Start doing improvements.
+These will help you solve most of your WordPress site structure problems, which will increase the score you get.
+Start making improvements.
 Check your Audit weekly.
-That score needs to increase.
+That score needs to grow.

-You can always get professional help from Squirrly Experts, in order to get your WordPress SEO Site Structure fixed.
+You can always get professional help from Squirrly Experts, to get your WordPress SEO Site Structure fixed.